meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-06-rails-as-an-api/custom-json-rendering-using-rails.md

-# Lab: Custom JSON Rendering Using Rails
+# Code-along: Custom JSON Rendering Using Rails

 By using `render json:` in our Rails controller, we can take entire models or even collections of models, have Rails convert them to JSON, and send them out on request.